blaugold/user_messaging_platform/README.md

 A flutter plugin which provides a Dart API for the User Messaging Platform (UMP) SDK, which is the Consent Management Platform (CMP) SDK provided as part of Google's [Funding Choices].

-Also see the [iabtcf_consent_info](https://pub.dev/packages/iabtcf_consent_info) package, for reading TCF consent info make available though Consent Management Platform SDKs such as UMP.
-If you have configured Funding Choices to obtain consent for for additional purposes for you, the publisher, this package allows you to access that information.
+Also, see the [iabtcf_consent_info](https://pub.dev/packages/iabtcf_consent_info) package, for reading TCF consent info, made available though Consent Management Platform SDKs, such as UMP.
+If you have configured Funding Choices to obtain consent for additional purposes for you, the publisher, this package allows you to access that information.

 ## Setup